TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Experiments

 \subsection{Forecasting}

-Given that language models are known to perform poorly on forecasting tasks \cite{tan2024are}, we focus our analysis on time series models for this evaluation.
+Given that language models are known to perform poorly on forecasting tasks \cite{tan2024are}, we focus our analysis on time series models.
 The performance results of these models are presented in Table~\ref{tab:forecasting}.

 \textbf{Results Analysis.} As observed, model performance varies considerably, with some models outperforming others.
-However, a critical issue that these performance metrics fail to capture is the inherent difficulty of the forecasting task given the sporadic nature of the covariates.
-In fact, observability data, including our dataset, often exhibits prolonged periods of stable behavior punctuated by sudden spikes, as illustrated in Fig. \ref{fig:forecasting}.
-While models can successfully forecast constant values, they consistently fail to capture peaks—either through delayed detection, inaccurate peak estimation, or difficulty handling oscillations.
-Although the stable periods inflate performance metrics such as MAE (shown in Table \ref{tab:forecasting}), this masks the fundamental challenge of forecasting in this environment.
-Consequently, operating in such environments requires specialized modeling approaches and presents significant challenges that demand novel solutions.
+However, these metrics fail to capture the inherent difficulty of forecasting observability data, which exhibits long stable periods punctuated by abrupt spikes (details can be found in Appendix \ref{app:forecasting_challenges}).
+While models accurately predict constant regimes, they consistently fail to capture peaks due to delayed detection, magnitude errors, or oscillatory instability.
+Consequently, MAE is often inflated by stable segments, obscuring the core forecasting challenge in such environments.
+These characteristics highlight the need for specialized modeling approaches in this setting.